How to Get Car Insurance in 5 Easy Steps

 Pros and cons

-• Independent agents usually don't work with larger companies, like State Farm or Geico
+Independent agents often don't work with larger companies, like State Farm or Geico

 Independent insurance agents can help you compare quotes from multiple companies at the same time, just like an online quote tool.

-Independent agents can typically help you compare quotes from smaller companies that don't offer online quotes or that you might not have heard of, like Auto-Owners.
-They can also help you decide which coverage options are right for you, and how much protection you need.
+Independent agents can typically help you compare quotes from smaller companies that don't offer online quotes or that you might not have heard of.
+And some of the best insurers in the country, like Auto-Owners and Erie Insurance, are only available through independent agents.
+An independent agent can also help you decide which coverage options are right for you and how much protection you need.

 However, independent agents don't usually work with large national insurance companies like State Farm and Geico.

-So it's a good idea to make sure you can't find cheaper coverage elsewhere.
+So it's a good idea to also get some quotes on your own to make sure you can't find cheaper coverage elsewhere.
 In addition, independent agents are paid by insurance companies based on the amount you pay for car insurance.
 So be wary of agents that are recommending coverage that you may not need.

 Don't forget to ask about discounts when you're comparing car insurance rates.
 Most companies offer common options like a discount for bundling your auto and home insurance.
 But there are lots of other discounts you may miss out on if you don't know what's available.